Traackr/ansible-elasticsearch/README.md

 # Ansible Role for Elasticsearch
 This is an [Ansible](http://www.ansibleworks.com/) role for [Elasticsearch](http://www.elasticsearch.org/).

+**WARNING** This role might no longer work with Elasticsearch below version 2.0!

 ## Features
 - Support for installing plugins
 - Support for installing and configuring EC2 plugin